serverless/dashboard/node/packages/aws-lambda-otel-extension/README.md

 Easiest is to run tests is by setting `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION` environment variables.

-Tests create a temporary layer, S3, and Lambda resources and remove them after the test is finalized.
+Tests create a temporary layer and Lambda resources and remove them after the test is finalized.

 ```bash
 npm run test:integration